propavingk/LamportLens/SECURITY.md

    the tool as a privileged user against an attacker-controlled output path is the same risk class as any CLI that writes a file.

+## What LamportLens does not protect against

+- It does not verify that the snapshot is truthful.
+It checks internal consistency against the rent formula, not provenance.